tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>How do I drop my instance?</b></summary>
-You can delete your instance in settings>server settings; note that deleted instances cannot be recovered.
+You can delete your instance in <b>Settings > Server settings</b>; note that deleted instances cannot be recovered.
 </details>

 <details>